Community and Well-Being

 Student Characteristics Project

-Beginning in fall 2022, students can opt to share identity-related information such as designated pronoun preferences, gender and sexuality, first-generation status, military-affiliated status, religious/spiritual identity, and ethnicity in Emory’s official student record system.
-The data will support more inclusive classrooms while helping the university better serve its diverse communities.
+Since fall 2022, students have had the ability to opt to share identity-related information such as designated pronoun preferences, gender and sexuality, first-generation status, military-affiliated status, religious/spiritual identity, and ethnicity in Emory’s official student record system.
+The data supports more inclusive classrooms while helping the university better serve its diverse communities.

 Read More about the OPUS Personal Profile